lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 layout: quickstart
 title: Getting Started with ownCloud
 ---
-# Overview
-- quickstart to get you up and running in owncloud.
-- owncloud is an open source file sharing platform
+ownCloud is an open-source file sharing platform.
+In this quickstart we walkthrough setting up an ownCloud server on Ubuntu 18.04, creating users, and connecting to the server.

 # Prereq
 - streamlined by using Ubuntu 18 and standard lamp server